 Inspections, Documentation and Remediation

-Gases, Vapours & Mists: All hazardous area equipment for use in flammable gas, vapour or mist environments must be installed in accordance with the AS/NZS 2381 series of standards (until September 2011) and with AS/NZS 60019.14.
+Gases, Vapours & Mists: All hazardous area equipment for use in flammable gas, vapour or mist environments must be installed in accordance with AS/NZS 60019.14.

 Gases, Vapours & Mists: All hazardous area equipment for used in flammable gas, vapour and mist environments is to be inspected in accordance with AS/NZS 60079.17, the superseding standard.

-Combustible Dusts: All hazardous area equipment for use in combustible dust environments must be inspected in accordance with AS/NZS 61241.14 (until September 2011) and with AS/NZS 60079.17.
+Combustible Dusts: All hazardous area equipment for use in combustible dust environments must be inspected in accordance with AS/NZS 60079.17.

 Ex INSPECTION RECORDS